 |23 31 1 234 215||1st & 2nd Gear||1234-214||(S)274||Output Shaft,

 |23 31 1 234 217||3rd & 4th Gear||1234-216||(S)281||Intermediate Shaft|

 Remove Transmission Seals & Rear Cover Gasket

-The transmission has three seals that I remove as I am replacing them: the output shaft, input shaft and gear change shaft.
+The transmission has three seals that I remove as I am replacing them: the output shaft seal, input shaft seal and gear change shaft seal.
 There is a gasket between the rear cover and the case.

 I carefully use a single edge razor blade to separate the gasket from the rear cover so I do not nick or gouge the mating surface.
 Then I use a flat block of wood and 600 wet/dry paper to clean up the mating surface on the rear cover removing small bits of gasket and any adhesive stuck on the surface.
 I do the same on the mating surface of the transmission case.